 π₯ Hot Conditions → Vasodilation & sweating increase heat dissipation

-❄ Cold Conditions → Vasoconstriction & piloerection conserve body heat
+❄ Cold Conditions → Vasoconstriction & piloerection (goosebumps) reduce heat loss

 πΉ 4.
 Immune Surveillance